Ann was one of the panelists in our Bloggers and Influencers Meet and we had few very important queries to ask her.

 “Living an active and healthy lifestyle has always been my priority.
-To me fitness encompasses of physical, emotional and mental health too.
-I’ve seen my mother suffer diabetes and blood pressure for a long time until she passed away due to multiple organ failure at the age of 64, after spending 40 days in a hospital ICU.
-This event has had a lasting impact on my outlook towards fitness and wellbeing, for it not only impacts oneself but the entire family in every possible way – emotionally, physically and even financially.
+To me, fitness encompasses of physical, emotional and mental health too.
+I’ve seen my mother suffer diabetes and blood pressure for a long time until she passed away due to multiple organ failure at the age of 64.
+It was after spending 40 days in a hospital ICU.
+This event has had a lasting impact on my outlook towards fitness and wellbeing.
+It not only impacts oneself but the entire family in every possible way – emotionally, physically and even financially.
 I think positivity, meditation, exercise, smart eating and active living are fundamental to fitness.”

 How do you keep yourself motivated?

 “We all have dreams, but not everyone has the courage to take a step out of their comfort zone and commit to bringing them to reality.

 I believe it’s best to ask for help during career transitions.
 Signing up with renowned life coach and motivational speaker, Mary Morrissey was one of the best investments I’ve made on myself.
 I also find great motivation in the work of Neale Donald Walsch, of which ‘Conversations with God’ is one of my favourite books.”